Loading...

 So Lucas says, "Okay, let's try 28,000."
 Sam says, "Great, I'm going to write the number without the place value chart."
 So here's our 28,000.

-Now Lucas reminds Sam, "We know in standard form it must have a starting number in between one and 10, including one, but not including 10."
+Now Lucas reminds Sam, "We know in standard form it must have a starting number in between one and 10, including one but not including 10."
 So Sam says, "Okay, so that means the starting number must be 2.

 So that means we're going to put our 2.

-How many jumps of multiplications of 10 do we use for the digit two in the ones column to be in that correct position?
-One, two, three, four, and five.
+Now what we're going to do is count, how many jumps or multiplication of 10 do we use for the digit two in the ones column to be in that correct position.

 So that means the answer in standard form is 2.